-Single vehicle crash on Redfield Road results in minor injuries - Leader Publications
+Single vehicle crash on Redfield Street results in minor injuries - Leader Publications

-Single vehicle crash on Redfield Road results in minor injuries
+Single vehicle crash on Redfield Street results in minor injuries

 MILTON TOWNSHIP — A woman sustained minor injuries after a single vehicle crash this morning.

 Just after 11:40 a.m.
-Friday, traffic was being redirected around the scene of single vehicle crash.
+Friday, traffic was being redirected around the scene of single vehicle crash on Redfield Street, near Gumwood.

-A black, Chevy pickup truck had come to rest on its side, facing east, after rolling down the embankment on of the eastbound lane of Redfield Road.
+A black, Chevy pickup truck had come to rest on its side, facing east, after rolling down the embankment on of the eastbound lane of Redfield Street.

-According to Michigan State Trooper Cameron Sweet, the driver of the truck was westbound on Redfield Road when she lost control of the truck.
+According to Michigan State Trooper Cameron Sweet, the driver of the truck was westbound on Redfield Street when she lost control of the truck.
 Sweet reported the driver sustained minor injuries.

 A tow truck arrived before noon to put the truck back on its wheels.